Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 # Compatability with other Handlebars
 - compatability with other handlebars:
     - fully compatable SO LONG AS your other handlebars do not modify an existing marker in place
+    - examples:
+        - if the required markers come from an outdated set of default handlebars (i.e. classic animecard's `{test}`)
+        - if a default marker was explicitly changed (i.e. eminent note 2.4 handlebars with `{expression}`)
+            - TODO contact before releasing in order to fix this!!!
     - everything is purposefully prefixed with `jpmn` (or `_jpmn`) to not interfere with other handlebars
 - e.g. you can use marv's `freq` handlebars by simply copy/pasting and using it as normal
     - since `freq` is not an existing marker